LydonDev/KYRO/README.md

 ---

-## Questions & Answers
+## Frequently Asked Questions (FAQ)

 - **Why is the panel so slow?**
-  - The panel is built with a modern frontend framework (Vite) and a fast backend (Bun).
-If you're experiencing performance issues, try clearing your browser cache and cookies and running in production mode.
+  - Kyro is built with a modern frontend (Vite) and a fast backend (Bun).
+If you experience performance issues, try clearing your browser cache/cookies, ensure you are running in production mode, and check your system resources.
+Running on older hardware or with too many background processes may impact speed.

-- **How do i name the panel?**
+- **How do I change the panel's name?**
-  - You can go into all the envs and set VITE_APP_NAME to set the name of the application **THIS WILL ALSO RENAME ALL THE KYRO COMMANDS AND YOU WIL NEED TO MAKE SURE TO STOP EVERYTHING AND ALSO RENAME THE Kyro DATABASE**
+  - Set the `VITE_APP_NAME` variable in all `.env` files to your desired name. **Note:** This will also rename all Kyro commands and require you to stop all running Kyro processes and rename your Kyro database accordingly.

-- **Can i install a theme?**
+- **Can I install a theme or plugins?**
-  - No, Kyro does not currently support Addons or such themes, if you would like to change the theme you will need to do so manually by editing each file.
+  - Not at this time.
+Kyro does not currently support themes or plugins.
+To customize the look, you must manually edit the frontend files.

-- **
+- **How do I set up email verification?**
+  - You must register a resend account for an api key and register a domain and link it to resend.
+This enables email verification for user registration and password resets.

+- **The application won't start.
+What should I check?**
+  - Ensure all dependencies are installed with `bun install` in each repo (`KRYPTON`, `KYRO`, and `core`).
+Also, verify your `.env` files are present and correctly configured.
+Check the logs with `kyro logs` for specific errors.

+- **How do I contribute to Kyro?**
+  - Fork the repository, create a new branch for your changes, and submit a pull request.
+Please ensure your code follows the existing style and includes tests where appropriate.

+- **How do I update Kyro to the latest version?**
+  - Pull the latest changes from the repository, reinstall dependencies with `bun install`, and run any new migrations with `kyro migrate --force`.

+- **Where can I get help or report bugs?**
+  - Open an issue on the GitHub repository or check the Discussions section for community support.

+- **Can I run Kyro in Docker?**
+  - Yes, Docker is supported for running containers.
+See the installation section for details.

+- **Is there a way to clear logs?**
+  - Yes, use the command `kyro logs clear` to clear all Kyro logs.

+If your question is not answered here, please refer to the documentation or open an issue on GitHub.

 ---